Chiropractic Wellness: What does that mean?

 Why Go With Chiropractic?

 An increasing list of research studies and reviews has established that the treatment methods and techniques provided by chiropractic physicians are both safe and effective.
-The evidence strongly supports the natural, whole-body and cost-effective approach of chiropractic care for a variety of conditions.
+The evidence strongly supports the natural, whole-body, and cost-effective approach of chiropractic care for a variety of conditions.

-Chiropractic treatment is included in most health insurance plans, including: major medical plans, worker�s compensation, Medicare, some Medicaid plans, and Blue Cross Blue Shield plans for federal employees, among others.
+Chiropractic treatment is included in most health insurance plans, including major medical plans, workers’ compensation, Medicare, some Medicaid plans, and Blue Cross Blue Shield plans for federal employees, among others.

-Chiropractic is used widely by young and professional athletes to help prevent and treat injuries and/or aggravated conditions as well as to aid them achieve optimal health and wellness.
-Also commonly utilized by the general population, chiropractic care can help restore an individual�s original well being, increasing their strength, flexibility and mobility as well as decreasing symptoms such as pain, inflammation and discomfort caused by spinal complications.
-Following up with the chiropractor�s treatment recommendations can also help speed up the individual�s recovery process, helping them return to their everyday lifestyles.
+Chiropractic care is widely used by young and professional athletes to prevent and treat injuries and aggravated conditions and to support optimal health and wellness.
+Commonly used by the general population, chiropractic care can help restore an individual’s well-being, increasing strength, flexibility, and mobility, and decreasing symptoms such as pain, inflammation, and discomfort associated with spinal conditions.
+Following the chiropractor’s treatment recommendations can also expedite the individual’s recovery and facilitate their return to everyday activities.

 Your First Visit & What to Expect

 Many new patients are unsure about what to expect during their first appointment with a chiropractor.
-Foremost, a doctor of chiropractic will begin the consultation by taking a patient�s history and then performing a physical examination in order to develop a working diagnosis.
-Imaging or lab tests, including MRI, CT scans and/or X-rays, may be used to confirm a diagnosis.
+Foremost, a doctor of chiropractic will begin the consultation by taking a patient’s history and then performing a physical examination in order to develop a working diagnosis.
+Imaging or lab tests, including MRI, CT scans, and/or X-rays, may be used to confirm a diagnosis.

-The combination of the history, exam, and diagnostic study results will ultimately allow the chiropractor to determine a proper diagnosis for the individual�s injury or condition, which will then allow the healthcare professional to follow up with the best treatment procedures according to their overall health and wellness.
-If your chiropractor determines you would be more appropriately managed or co-managed by another healthcare professional, he or she will make the proper referral.
+The combination of the history, exam, and diagnostic study results will ultimately allow the chiropractor to determine a proper diagnosis for the individual’s injury or condition, which will then allow the healthcare professional to follow up with the best treatment procedures according to the individual’s overall health and wellness.
+If your chiropractor determines that you would be better managed or co-managed by another healthcare professional, he or she will make the appropriate referral.

-As with all forms of treatment, time and patience is required to heal an injury or condition and visiting your chiropractor regularly can ensure the process is smooth and effective.
-Following the healthcare professional�s treatment plan accordingly is the best, most recommended decision you can take as an individual to achieve overall health and wellness.
+As with all forms of treatment, time and patience are required to heal an injury or condition, and regular visits to your chiropractor can ensure the process is smooth and effective.
+Following the healthcare professional’s treatment plan is the best and most recommended decision you can make as an individual to achieve overall health and wellness.

-By Dr. Alex Jimenez
+By Dr. Alex Jimenez, DC, APRN, FNP